awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Compare-v2-v3.md

 +  `db.t3.small`
 +  `db.t2`

- Check your administration scripts for any CLI statements that create Aurora MySQL DB instances and hardcode instance class names that aren't available for Aurora MySQL version 3\.
+ Check your administration scripts for any CLI statements that create Aurora MySQL DB instances\.
+Hardcode instance class names that aren't available for Aurora MySQL version 3\.
 If necessary, modify the instance class names to ones that Aurora MySQL version 3 supports\.

 **Tip**
  To check the instance classes that you can use for a specific combination of Aurora MySQL version and AWS Region, use the `describe-orderable-db-instance-options` AWS CLI command\.